rm-hull/luma.oled/doc/hardware.rst

 Then add your user to the *spi* and *gpio* groups::

-  $ sudo usermod -a G spi pi
-  $ sudo usermod -a G gpio pi
+  $ sudo usermod -a -G spi,gpio pi

 Log out and back in again to ensure that the group permissions are applied successfully.